Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re a crypto newcomer, choosing a wallet for your Bitcoin Gold can seem overwhelming.
 There are many different types of wallets available, each with their own pros and cons, so make sure you look for the following key features when comparing your BTG wallet choices:

 - Security.
 Knowing you’ve got your cryptocurrency stored in a secure place is paramount for any crypto trader.
 Hardware wallets are generally considered to be the most reliable in terms of security, as these USB-style wallets store your private keys offline.
-However, regardless of the type of wallet you choose, remember to also look for added security features like 2-factor authentication and an easy-to-use backup facility.
+However, regardless of the type of wallet you choose, remember to also look for added security features like two-factor authentication and an easy-to-use backup facility.

 - Private-key ownership.
 Some wallets, typically those belonging to exchanges, don’t allow you to retain ownership of your private keys.
-This means that anyone who gains access to those keys could potentially steal your funds, so search for a wallet that doesn’t require you to place your private keys under the control of a third party.
+This means that anyone who gains access to those keys could potentially steal your funds, so search for a wallet that doesn’t require you to place your private keys in the control of a third party.

 Ledger Nano S (hardware wallet)